leneti/yaml-fm-lint/README.md

 An opinionated CLI NodeJS script which extracts yaml front matter from markdown files, lints the extracted data based on a config file and, if required, fixes most issues regarding the yaml.

+There is also a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=leneti.yaml-fm-lint) which integrates this script within VS Code and decorates errors/warnings in real time.

 ## Features

 - **Quick** - Only has two light-weight dependencies and lints directories asyncronously.